AdaCore/aws/win32/readme.txt

 * How to use LDAP

-  To build applications using LDAP you need to provides the -lldap linker option.
+  To build applications using LDAP you need to provides the -lwldap32 linker option.